Tips for using and maintaining knives

 Wooden Storage Block: The wooden blocks like bamboo are perfect because it has antibacterial properties; the classic model is the cube that goes on the tabletop and some new designs that go inside the drawer.

-Stainless Steel Block: Same concept as the wooden block, but its shiny finish makes it ideal for kitchens with contemporary design.
+Stainless Steel Block: The same concept as the wooden block, but its shiny finish makes it ideal for kitchens with contemporary design.

 Magnetic Knife Holder: A convenient solution for people who frequently cook, allowing us to see all the knives while making the selection easy; there are metal, wood, or rubber holders.